Tinnitus. Even the name is irritating.

-Other researchers are also looking at ways to retrain our brain to mitigate the effects of tinnitus and, like Dr Kilgard, hope to find a solution that will provide some welcome peace and quiet to millions of tinnitus sufferers around the world.
+Other researchers are also looking at ways to retrain our brain to mitigate the effects of tinnitus and, like Dr Kilgard, hope to find a solution that will provide some welcome peace and quiet to millions sufferers around the world.

 Naturally, we’ll keep you posted as soon as any new treatments emerge.

 It’s tinnitus awareness week on February 4th – 11th.
 If you or someone you care about is living with tinnitus, what better time to seek professional advice and see if the worst effects could be reduced or removed entirely?

 We can recommend a personalised treatment that could help you reduce the irritation and get on with living your life.